CameronBrooks11/freeboard/docs/README.md

 Welcome to the Freeboard docs.
 This directory contains:

 - `manual/` – Manually maintained guides and tutorials
-- `auto/` – Auto-generated API, schema, and component reference
+- `_templates/` – Markdown and HTML templates for documentation pages
+- `.vitepress/` – VitePress site configuration (config.mjs)